Carbon Markets Sr. Policy Associate

 - Supporting fundraising, communications and strategic planning for the carbon market programs.

 The ideal candidate will have demonstrated experience conducting technical, economic and policy analyses to support carbon markets and/or market-based projects aimed at reducing greenhouse gases at a sector scale.
 S/he will have experience assessing barriers to sector transformation and the role carbon markets can play in overcoming those barriers.
-In addition, s/he will have an in-depth understanding of current international climate policy issues as well as strong analytic and communication skills.
-Qualified candidates should possess many of the following attributes and experiences:
+In addition, s/he will have an in-depth understanding of current international climate and carbon market policy issues as well as strong analytic and communication skills.
+Qualified candidates should possess the following attributes and experiences:

-- At least 5 years of demonstrated experience conducting technical, economic and policy analyses to inform climate change policy is required;
+- At least 5 years of demonstrated experience at Policy Associate level and at least 8 years of demonstrated experience at Sr. Policy Associate level, conducting technical, economic and policy analyses to inform climate change policy;

 - Master’s degree in public policy, environmental economics, business, finance or related field;